 Second, how do you select a Korean dermatology clinic that suits you?

 When choosing a clinic, it’s not enough to just go with the most popular one or the one with the most followers on Instagram.
-Especially if you’re going for the first time, it’s recommended to consider the following factors:
+Especially if you are going for the first time, it is recommended to consider the following factors:

 1. Verify the doctor’s qualifications

-2. Check the origin of the equipment and medications used
+2. Check the source of the equipment and medications used

 Reputable Korean dermatology clinics will clearly indicate the type of laser equipment and brand of injectable products used.
-For example, botulinum toxin should be specifically labeled as Botox or Dysport, and hyaluronic acid should be from a well-known brand such as Juvederm, Restylane, or Voluma.
+For example, botulinum toxin should be specifically labeled as Botox or Dysport, and hyaluronic acid should be branded (such as Juvederm, Restylane, Voluma, etc.).
 If a clinic is vague about the products they use, this is a red flag.

 3. Whether they offer specialized services for foreigners

-For international customers, important additional services include Chinese interpretation, English communication support, pre- and post-treatment guidance, and follow-up care after discharge.
+For overseas customers, important additional services include Chinese translation, English assistance, pre- and post-treatment communication, and follow-up care after discharge.
 Many well-known clinics in Korea, especially those in Wonju and Gangnam, have top-notch technology but do not provide foreign language services at all.
 This can lead to communication difficulties that may affect the treatment outcome.

 4. Price transparency